leanderednael/notes/ai/biology.md

 - Operons
 - Overlapping genes

-Amino-acids and the genetic code: 64 codons, start & stop codon, 6 reading frames.
+Amino-acids and the genetic code: 64 codons, start & stop codon, 6 **reading frames**.

-- Sequence can be translated into the six possible reading frames to check for start and stop codons.
+- Sequence can be _translated into the six possible reading frames to check for start and stop codons_.
 - **Codon bias**: In coding sequences, genomes have specific biases for the use of codons encoding the same amino acid.
 - **Coding potential**:
   - Most coding potentials are based on analysis of codon usage